 Cytochrome P450, epoxidation, multiple linear regression, semi-empirical

 ABSTRACT: The prediction of sites of epoxidation by cytochrome P450s during metabolism is particularly important in drug design, as epoxides are capable of alkylating biological macromolecules.
 Reliable methods are needed to quantitatively predict P450-mediated epoxidation barriers for inclusion in high throughput screening campaigns alongside protein-ligand docking.
 Utilizing the fractional occupation number weighted density (FOD) and orbital weighted Fukui index (fw+) as descriptors of local reactivity and a data set of 36 alkene epoxidation barriers computed with density functional theory (DFT), we developed and validated a multiple linear regression model for the reliable estimation of epoxidation barriers using only substrate structures as input.
 Using our recommended level of theory (GFN2-xTB//GFN-FF), mean absolute errors in the training and test sets were found to be 0.66 kcal/mol and 0.70 kcal/mol, respectively, with coefficients of determination of ca. 0.80.
+We demonstrate the utility of this approach on three known substrates of CYP101A1 and further show that is approach is inappropriate for particularly electron-rich alkenes.
 By employing a modern semi-empirical method on force field generated geometries, the required descriptors can be calculated on the millisecond timescale per structure, making the approach well-suited for incorporation into high throughput methodologies alongside docking.

 Introduction

 Of the multiple oxidative transformations that cytochrome P450s catalyze,1 hydroxylation is best known and most widely studied.
-Often, hydroxylation is critical for the overall metabolism of xenobiotics within humans (and other organisms), where the increased hydrophilicity of the hydroxylated product is necessary for excreting downstream metabolites through the urine or hydroxylated products are further functionalized and marked for removal.
-In addition to hydroxylation, other reactivities, such as N- or S-oxidation, dealkylation, and dehalogenation, are known to be catalyzed by P450s.2 Among these, epoxidation of alkenes (and arenes) is particularly common.
+Often, hydroxylation is critical for the overall metabolism of xenobiotics within humans (and other organisms), where the increased hydrophilicity of the hydroxylated product is necessary for excreting downstream metabolites through the urine, or hydroxylated products are further functionalized and marked for removal.
+In addition to hydroxylation, other reactivities, such as N- or S-oxidation, dealkylation, and dehalogenation, are known to be catalyzed by P450s.2 Among these, epoxidation of alkenes (and arenes) is particularly common.3

-Safety profiling is important for epoxides as they are not innocuous in many cases.
-Given the intrinsic strain in the 3-membered ring, coupled with the strongly electronegative oxygen atom, the carbon atoms in an epoxide are considerably electrophilic, potentially making epoxide containing metabolites strong alkylating agents toward biologically important compounds such as DNA.3 For example, aflatoxin B1 exo-8,9-epoxide covalently binds to guanine residues at the N7 position, making aflatoxin B1 (via this epoxide) a known hepatocarcinogen.4 To this end, the prediction of epoxidation products from P450-catalyzed transformations is especially important for drug design and metabolism predictions, as such predictions could help elucidate the origins of, and even anticipate, off-target effects.
+Safety profiling is important for epoxides as they are not typically innocuous.
+Given the intrinsic strain in the 3-membered ring, coupled with the strongly electronegative oxygen atom, the carbon atoms in an epoxide are considerably electrophilic, potentially making epoxide containing metabolites strong alkylating agents toward biologically important compounds such as DNA.4 For example, aflatoxin B1 exo-8,9-epoxide covalently binds to guanine residues at the N7 position, making aflatoxin B1 (via this epoxide) a known hepatocarcinogen.5 To this end, the prediction of epoxidation products from P450-catalyzed transformations is especially important for drug design and metabolism predictions, as such predictions could help elucidate the origins of, and even anticipate, off-target effects.